 Almond pulp is the wet, almond mixture leftover from making Homemade Almond Milk.
 To make Homemade Almond Milk you basically blend soaked almonds with water until a creamy, non-dairy milk forms.
 Then you have to strain the milk through a Nut Milk Bag or Fine Mesh Strainer to remove the thicker almond milk pulp and leave you with really smooth, creamy Homemade Almond Milk.
 What’s leftover after straining the almond milk is almond pulp!

 How should I store almond pulp?

 If you plan to repurpose the leftover almond pulp, you can store the it in a sealed container or bag in the fridge for about a week.
 If you want to use it eventually, but don’t think you’ll use it within a week’s time, you can freeze it in a sealed bag or container until needed.
 To thaw the frozen almond pulp, just relocated it to the fridge until softened or you can probably set it in water to thaw quicker if needed.

 How can I use Almond Pulp?

 Almond pulp can be used in so many different ways.
 You can keep it as is and add it to smoothies or oatmeal for some added nutrition.
 You can dehydrate almond pulp in your oven or a dehydrator and then blend it into almond flour.
 You can use it in a variety of different recipes (which I’ll share below) and turn it into granola, hummus, crackers, granola bars, brownies, fudge etc.!

-How to dry Almond Pulp and turn it into Almond Flour?
+How can I dry almond pulp and turn it into almond flour?

 Wet almond pulp can be harder to work with due to it’s high moisture content, so a lot of people like to dehydrate it, either in an oven or a dehydrator, and then blend it into almond flour.
 The almond flour can then be used for baking!